-WE hope to reproduce some notes on Bro.
+We hope to reproduce some notes on Bro.
 Jas.
-M. Pryse's lecture, Theosophy in Ancient America.
+M. Pryse's lecture.
+Theosophy in Ancient America.
 The subject is a fascinating one, in view of future development predicted in The Secret Doctrine for that land.
 The next lecture on Theosophy in Ancient Ireland, was ably treated by Bro.
 Russell.
-Some of our distinguished archeologists, who seem to delight in belittling the dignity and antiquity of man, might have got a wrinkle or two at these lectures.
-Quién sabe?
+Some of our distinguished archæologists, who seem to delight in belittling the dignity and antiquity of man, might have got a wrinkle or two at these lectures.
+Quien sabe?

-a wrinkle or two at these lectures.
-Quién sabe?
-Discussions for ensuing month: March 20th, Cagliostro; 27th, The Dream of Razan; April 3rd, Occult Training; 10th, The Communion of Saints.
-FRED, J. DICK, Hon.
-Sec.
+Discussions for ensuing month: March 20th, Cagliostro; 27th, The Dream of Ravan; April 3rd, Occult Training; 10th.
+The Communion of Saints.